Back to California

 Coastal Development Permit

-A special permission needed to build or change something near the ocean in California.
+A special permission needed to build or change something in areas near the ocean in California.

 Public Access Easement